RedTurtle/collective.captchacontactinfo/README.rst

 Dependencies
 ============

-This product has been tested on Plone 3.3.5, Plone 4.2 and 4.3.
+From version 2.0.0 this product is compatible only for Plone 5.

+1.x.x versions still works on Plone 3.3.5 and Plone 4.

 Credits
 =======